PerezChris99/SIG-/readme.md

 A - to move left (west)

 secondary controls;
-W+S - to stop moving
+W+S - to stop the ship from moving forward/north
-W+D - to moe north east
+W+D - to move north east
 W+A - to move north west
 S+D - to move south east
 S+A - to move south west